Computer Science

 COMP 4581 Algorithms for Data Science (4 Credits)

 This course introduces the design and analysis of algorithms within the context of data science.
 Topics include; asymptotic complexity and algorithm design techniques such as incremental, divide and conquer, dynamic programming, randomization, greedy algorithms, and advanced sorting techniques.
 Examples to illustrate techniques are drawn from multi-dimensional clustering (k-means and probabilistic), regression, decision trees, order statistics, data mining using apriori algorithms, and algorithms for generating combinatorial objects.
-Prerequisites: COMP 3006 and 3008.
+Prerequisites: COMP 3006.

 COMP 4591 Computational Geometry (4 Credits)